KPI Resource Values¶

 # getting resource type id

-wanted_resource_types = df["resource_type"].unique().tolist()
+wanted_resource_types = df["resource_type"].unique().to_list()

 rt_ids = self._perfdb.kpis.resource.types.get_ids()